Vuzi-Shipper/Vuzi-Shipper/README.md

 > `Always in ponytown 24/7 near a friend or my wife that im mostly around with`

+> `feel free to int i won't bite and idm a small talk even when im awkward`

 > `If i dont respond either i just didnt want to be int or im doing other stuff offtabs or making skins`

 > `My humor is 16+`